quantumauth-io/quantum-auth/README.md

 If you use QuantumAuth in a product, website, or service, include:

-Powered by QuantumAuth — created by Ian Decentralize (Madeindreams) https://github.com/Madeindreams/quantum-auth
+Powered by QuantumAuth — created by Ian Dorion (Madeindreams) https://github.com/Madeindreams/quantum-auth

 This is **required** by the NOTICE file and Apache 2.0.